Paul McCallum (gridiron football): Las Vegas Outlaws

-Saskatchewan Roughriders (II)
+Saskatchewan Roughriders (IV)

-After the XFL folded after its inaugural season McCallum returned to the Saskatchewan Roughriders.
-McCallum set a CFL record for the longest field goal kicked in the CFL when he booted a wind-aided 62-yard field goal against the Edmonton Eskimos on October 27, 2001 in a 12-3 victory at Taylor Field.
+In 2001, McCallum returned to the Saskatchewan Roughriders.
+He kicked the winning field goal against Hamilton in game 1.
+He set a CFL record for the longest field goal kicked in the CFL when he booted a wind-aided 62-yard field goal against the Edmonton Eskimos on October 27, 2001 in a 12-3 victory at Taylor Field.